bobaseb/energetically-coherent-computation/index.md

 - of energetic configurations
 - shaped by transcriptomic profiles

+Relatedness
+- biological and social dimensions
+- coherent patterns of
+- cultural elaboration of
+- material practices supporting
+- technologies of
+- transformation in modern contexts

 Relativistic physics
 - analogy to neural light cones
 - light cones in